Subscribe

 The survey shared by DevTeam investigated common reasons for software project failures.
 The surveyed companies were asked to select up to three reasons why they deemed their software development initiatives a failure.
 The top three causes of failure were changes in an organization’s priorities, inaccurate requirements, and changes in the project’s objectives.

-Our experience delivering software engineering services proves: a larger share of issues that cause software development projects to go awry can be prevented — and that’s where the discovery phase comes into play.
+Our experience delivering software engineering services proves: a larger share of issues that cause software development projects to go awry can be prevented—and that’s where the discovery phase comes into play.

 If you’re about to start an IT initiative and don’t want it to spin out of control, keep on reading.
-Below, we share how the discovery phase helps enterprises and startups roll out software solutions successfully, explain what types of projects benefit from discovery activities, and share approximate costs of a discovery phase drawing on examples from ITRex’s portfolio.
+Below, we share how the discovery phase helps enterprises and startups roll out software solutions successfully, explain what types of projects benefit from discovery activities, and share the approximate costs of the discovery phase drawing on examples from ITRex’s portfolio.

 What is the discovery phase of a project exactly?

-A project discovery phase is the first stage in a software development pipeline.
+The project discovery phase is the first stage in a software development pipeline.
 During this phase, you test the idea against business context, dismiss doubts, and prove assumptions about the future app.

-When handled properly, the discovery phase helps you understand how exactly you can turn your business idea into a fully functional solution, while providing the basis for accurate time and cost estimates.
+When handled properly, the discovery phase helps you understand how exactly you can turn your business idea into a fully functional solution while providing the basis for accurate time and cost estimates.

-A discovery phase of a project usually includes four stages:
+The discovery phase of a project usually includes four stages:

 1. Requirements elicitation